Antonio Giuglini: Her Majesty's, and a Cantata

 In 1862, Mapleson finally obtained the lease of Her Majesty's Theatre, with the continued services of Tietjens and Giuglini.
 Verdi's Cantata, rejected for the opening of the 1862 London Exhibition, was performed, and productions of Semiramide, Oberon, Robert le Diable, Lucrezia Borgia and Il trovatore followed.
 During this season, Giuglini began to be difficult, spending much time in Brighton with a notorious lady, but being brought to heel by the threat of being replaced as Manrico.
 He however made it a condition of his continued service, that Mapleson should present a new Cantata which he, Giuglini, had written, including a lugubrious role for Tietjens, and a scene in which no fewer than 120 windows should appear in a stage set, from each of which at a given signal (i.e., the Garibaldi hymn) an Italian flag should appear.
 Mapleson complied: the cantata was performed for one night only.
 The 1862 season also included Giuglini in the opera Martha.

 Following an incident in which Mme Tietjens accidentally struck Giuglini on the nose with a drumstick when sounding a gong during a performance of Norma, causing the tenor's nose to bleed on stage, Giuglini conceived a hatred for that opera and swore a solemn oath never to appear in it again.
 However, during a breakdown in a series of Il trovatore, owing to the indisposition of the contralto, Mapleson was obliged to stage Norma and engaged another tenor, knowing Giuglini's objection, and that this performance was supernumerary to his contract.
-Having attempted to extort additional fees, Giuglini, at the last minut,e had the rival forcibly divested of his costume backstage, and sang the role himself, but to little financial advantage, and without the drumstick.
+Having attempted to extort additional fees, Giuglini, at the last minute, had the rival forcibly divested of his costume backstage, and sang the role himself, but to little financial advantage, and without the drumstick.